christoff-buerger/racr/examples/examples-overview.md

   * How reference attribute grammar based analyses can be used to ease the development of _rewrite-based transformations_

 Objectives:
-  * Overview of essential _RACR_ features (abstract syntax tree scheme + attribution = abstract syntax graph scheme, rewrites)
-  * Self-contained, easy and fast to understand motivation of RAG-controlled rewriting
+  * Self-contained, easy and fast to understand introduction to RAG-controlled rewriting
+  * Overview of essential _RACR_ features
+    * Specification, query and rewrite functions
+    * Abstract syntax graph memoization
+    * Application of attribute-based analyses for transformations
+    * Incremental evaluation

 ## Atomic Petri Nets